Mr-Ples/notebook/notes/theoretics/aesthetcis.md

 **Alternative/Conflicting definitions**

-Aesthetics is a form of implementation dependence [^1].
+Aesthetics is a form of implementation dependence, or "content in form" [^1].

 ## Beauty